sodadata/docs/soda-cl/recon.md

 ---
 layout: default
-title: Reconciliation check
+title: Reconciliation checks
 description: Use SodaCL reconciliation checks to validate target and source data before conducting a data migration in production.
 parent: SodaCL
 ---

-# Reconciliation check
+# Reconciliation checks
 *Last modified on {% last_modified_at %}*

-Use a reconciliation check to validate that target data matches source data before migrating between data sources.<br />
+Use a reconciliation check to validate that target data matches source data before and/or after migrating between data sources.<br />
 *Requires Soda Library*

 For example, if you must migrate data from a MySQL data source to a Snowflake data source, you can use reconciliation checks to make sure the MySQL data appears intact in Snowflake in staging before conducting the migration in production.